-Annex C (informative): MCPTT group configuration MO DDF
+Annex C (informative): MCS group configuration MO DDF

 This DDF is the standardized minimal set.
 A vendor can define it's own DDF for the complete device.
 This DDF can include more features than this minimal standardized version.
 The DDF is included as an XML file.